talkpython/mastering-pycharm-course/your-turn/05-databases/readme.md

 ## An existing SQLite database in PyCharm

 Open the project called `database_proj` in the same folder as this file.
-You may want to create a virtual environment if you plan on running installing the requirements and runnign the app.
+You may want to create a virtual environment if you plan on running installing the requirements and running the app.

 First, you'll add the SQLite data file `db/blue_yellow.sqlite` as a data source in PyCharm.
 Try dragging that file onto the database tab (when expanded).